- Where is SVA located?

 Can students start mid-term?

 Students are welcome to join SVA at any time throughout the term or year.
-If there are no places available at the time of enquiry you will be added to the waiting list and contacted when a place opens up.
+If there are no places available at the time of enquiry you will be added to our waiting list and contacted when a place opens up.
+Your invoice will be pro-rated according to the number lessons remaining in the current term.